rubiksclues/rubiksclues/README.md

 - 👋 Hi, I’m @rubiksclues
 - 👀 I’m interested in computer science, video games, and music!
-- 🌱 I’m currently learning python programming
+- 🌱 I’m currently learning web design through html, css, and javascript; and *ssss* python!
 - 💞️ I’m looking to collaborate on literally anything to keep getting better!
 - 📫 How to reach me ...